defano/jmonet/README.md

 ## Features

 * Offers a standard suite of paint tools with common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
-* Painting canvas supports undo and redo operations on all paint tool changes.
+* Painting canvas supports undo and redo operations on all paint tool changes, plus cut, copy and paste integration with the system clipboard.
 * Includes affine and non-affine transform tools including flip, rotate, shear, perspective and projection.
 * Painted images are scalable (displayed within a scrollable pane) and tools can be snapped to a grid.
 * Lightweight toolkit integrates easily into Swing and JavaFX applications.